WinterYukky/aws-cdk-neuronx-patterns/API.md

 - *Type:* boolean
 - *Default:* false

-Specifies whether the load balancer should redirect traffic on port 80 to the {@link listenerPort} to support HTTP->HTTPS redirects.

-This is only valid if the protocol of the ALB is HTTPS.
+Specifies whether the load balancer should redirect traffic on port 80 to port 443 to support HTTP->HTTPS redirects This is only valid if the protocol of the ALB is HTTPS.

 ---